Better than automation

 In the case of desktop application, you don’t want your user to wait 20 seconds for every single report.
 In the case of web application, you want your server to simultaneously support as many users as possible.
 On our test machine GemBox.Document needs 0.1 seconds to read and write single DOCX file of 2 pages (30 paragraphs, 900 words with various formatting).

-Performance samples are included in the GemBox.Document Sample Explorer, so you are free to do the test yourself and see how our component performs with the data you require.
+Performance example is included in the GemBox.Document Examples, so you are free to do the test yourself and see how our component performs with the data you require.

 Clean and easy to use API.